-This document is the first Gas Volumes Methodology for the RIIO-2 period.
+This document is the Gas Volumes Methodology for the formula year 2023/24.
 It describes the seasonal, quarter and daily gas volumes used in calculating benchmark costs, and the prices used to determine best case, worse case, and average costs.
-The first year for which this Gas Volumes Methodology will apply will be formula year 2022/23.
+The methodology is the same as published in March 2022.

-For further information please contact:

-The Shrinkage & Emissions team
+For further information please contact: The Shrinkage & Emissions team Box.Shrinkage&Emissions@nationalgrid.com

-Box.Shrinkage&Emissions@nationalgrid.com